procrastine-inc/minimalistic-telegram/README.md

 ## Getting Started

+1. Create a `.env` file in root.
+2. Fill in following:

+    ```md
+    API_ID=
+    API_HASH=
+    ```

+3. Request keys from whoever has them and put them in.
+4. Install dependencies.
+5. Create android emulator(or connect your phone)
+6. Build app as usuial for development.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: